param31/JPMorgan-Chase-Internship/README.md

 # JPMorgan-Chase-Internship
-This repository contains the submitted patch files of the various tasks assigned by JPMorgan Chase &amp;amp; Co.
+This repository contains the submitted patch files of the various tasks assigned by JPMorgan Chase & Co.
 Software Engineering Virtual Internship